AlanElPlatano/Orpheus/README.md

 ![Screenshot of the Preprocess tab of the Gradio GUI](assets/preprocess_gui.png "Browser screenshot")

-The preprocessing stage prepares your MIDI files for optimal training performance.
+The preprocessing tab prepares your MIDI files for optimal training performance.

 ### Backup & Recovery